MominAhmed123/MominAhmed123.github.io/index.md

   <h3 style="margin: 0;">Research</h3>
 </div>

   My first experience was in Summer 2024 when I undertook a UROP under Prof. Fredrick Fong for "Geometric Flows".
-I am currently taking UROP1100 course under Prof. Chen Qifeng on "Deep Super Resolution".
+After that I was part of Prof. Chen Qifeng's group for "Deep Super Resolution" where I primarily test a modification of his "HyperThumbnail Super Resolution" model.

+  I am currently a research intern with Prof. Zhiyi Huang at HKU where I work with Online Algorithms.

 <div style="text-align: center;">
   <h2 id="exp">Experiences</h2>